 This recipe invites experimentation.
 Use your favorite nuts, seeds, and dried fruit to come up with a personalized blend.
 No matter what, we highly recommend dipping them in chocolate.

 Talk about delicious!
-These chocolate morsels have a fudgy consistency that's complimented by salty almond butter and the satisfying crunch of pistachio nuts.
+These chocolate morsels have a fudge-y consistency that's complemented by salty almond butter and the satisfying crunch of pistachio nuts.
 Even more impressive: They're vegan, Paleo, and naturally sweetened by honey.

-With just four ingredients, these energy bites are super simple to whip together.
+With just four ingredients, these energy bites are a breeze to whip up.
 Chia seeds not only bring crunch, they may also help you maintain healthy cholesterol levels.
 Form a dough by pulsing the almonds, dates, chia seeds, and cacao powder in a food processor.
-Roll the dough into balls, and enjoy!
+Roll the dough into balls and enjoy!

 We realize there are a lot of ingredients between these three lists, but stay with us.
 As the blogger says, the combinations are endless.
 The coconut oil and date base remains the same, but feel free to get creative with the add-ins.
-We suggest combining the hemp seeds for omega-3s, cacao powder because chocolate, and spirulina, which reduces inflammation.
+We suggest combining the hemp seeds for omega-3s, cacao powder because chocolate, and spirulina for a touch of greens.

 The perfect snack to pack for a hike or weekend drive, this recipe is so good you’ll want to make two batches.
 Crispy rice cereal, corn flakes, and pretzel bits make for a crunchy, salty flavor that plays well with chocolate and peanut butter.
 You'll never buy a prepackaged bar again!

 Ideal for grabbing as you run out the door, these balls feature uncooked quinoa.
 That's right—raw.
-The protein-rich seed plus flaxseed and almonds makes them crunchy, but what you'll really go for is the chocolate chips.
+The protein-rich seed (plus flaxseeds and almonds) makes them crunchy, but what you'll really go for is the chocolate chips.
 Since they're made in a food processor, you'll get a little chocolate in every bite.

 Now you can feed your Girl Scout cookie addiction and feel kinda good about it, since these have no hydrogenated oils or high-fructose corn syrup.
-Instead, five simple, clean ingredients create the exact same flavor, just in a little ball rather than a wafer cookie.
-Go ahead and freeze them, if you wish.
+Instead, five simple ingredients create the exact same flavor, just in a little ball rather than a wafer cookie.
+Go ahead and freeze them if you wish.